Two Murders for the Price of One: Short Story by Cam

 Spider had been told only what he needed to know, and that was just fine with him.
 What he knew was that inside the metal box he carried in his pocket was something very small that was to be released into the same room in which the man downstairs was lounging.
 He concluded it was some kind of high tech surveillance device.

 Spider descended the carpeted stairway, keeping his feet to the outside edges of each step.
 A squeaky floorboard would sound like a scream in the quiet house.
 He emerged into a large room only a few feet behind the recliner.
 The top of the man’s balding head peeked over the back of the chair framed by his feet propped up on the footrest.

 One of the bits of information passed on to Spider by his unknown employer was that the man in the recliner had a house keeper who would show up at random times.
 Spider believed the late hour would insure he and the balding man would be alone.
 That’s when the front door opened and a woman’s voice called down the hallway.

 “I’m fine, my love,” said Darling who was now on his feet.
 “I’m watching the news on television.”

 Spider retreated up the stairway just as a woman, who appeared to be in her early thirties, walked into the room he had just vacated.
-The two met at the bottom of the stairs, and Spider witnessed the embrace and kiss.
+The lovers met at the bottom of the stairs, and Spider witnessed the embrace and kiss.

 “I want to start a load of your laundry before we go to bed.
 I’ll run up to the bedroom and be back in a couple of minutes,” said the woman whom Spider knew only as My Love.
 She climbed the stairs and disappeared into a side room off the hallway.